Fibroids

 Subserous fibroids

-The above 4 pictures respecively show:
+The above 4 images respecively show:

 Intramural fibroids